Our Community

 It isn’t scary, as the poses are familiar from class, and the leader does the poses with the group as they call the poses names.
 This provides the visual cues to follow.

 Led practice is open to all students who attend regularly.
 This means those on memberships or enrolled in a course.
-Led practice is free for students attending twice or more a week on membership.
+Led practice is free for students on Unlimited memberships, or is payable by donation.

 What is your yoga room like?